 Because our fiscal 2009 revenue and operating income were each substantially less than our minimum threshold targets, no bonus payments tied to the achievement of either our revenue or operating income goals were payable for fiscal 2009.
 Additionally, as described above, although we did not pre-establish any objective individual performance goals for our NEOs for fiscal 2009, based on the subjective judgment of our compensation committee and with the concurrence and support of our chief executive officer, our compensation committee determined not to award any bonus payments to our NEOs under our Fiscal 2009 Cash Incentive Program for fiscal 2009 based on the individual performance of our NEOs.
-In making this determination, no specific individual performance criteria or factors were identified or otherwise used in evaluating the performance of the individual NEOs or in determining not to make any individual performance compared to our goals and objectives for the fiscal year, and without consideration of any specifically identifiable individual performance criteria or factors.
+In making this determination, no specific individual performance criteria or factors were identified or otherwise used in evaluating the performance of the individual NEOs or in determining not to make any individual performance bonus payments to our NEOs.
+The members of our compensation committee subjectively evaluated the individual performance of our NEOs as a whole within the context of our fiscal 2009 corporate financial performance compared to our goals and objectives for the fiscal year, and without consideration of any specifically identifiable individual performance criteria or factors.